Alloy Artifacts |

 By April of 1909 the company had apparently shortened its name to just the Bergman Tool Manufacturing Company, and had moved into its new factory at 1573-1575 Niagara Street in Buffalo.

-The ad in Fig. 5 was published on page 1317 of the December, 1920 issue of Hardware Dealers' Magazine.
+Fig. 5 shows an ad for the "Queen City" adjustable wrench, as published on page 1317 of the December, 1920 issue of Hardware Dealers' Magazine.

 By the late 1920s Bergman was using the "Blue Bird" brand for its tools, and the company registered "Blue Bird Tools" as a trademark in 1927.